Summer Music Institute

 AUDITION INFORMATION

-RECORDED AUDITIONS: All applicants must submit an uploaded video link, 5 to 10 minutes of repertoire, including at least one movement from the solo works of J.S.
-Bach and the exposition of a concerto (memorization/ accompaniment not required) or other solo or accompanied work.
+VIDEO RECORDED AUDITIONS: All applicants must submit an uploaded video link, 5 to 10 minutes of repertoire, including at least one movement from the solo works of J.S.
+Bach and the exposition of a concerto movement (memorization/ accompaniment not required) or concert piece.
 Audio links are not acceptable, audition must be in video format with good quality audio component.

 There is no application fee.
 Please include the following information in the body of your email: